gngian10/gngian10/README.md

 ###

-<p align="left">My name is Gianfranco and I'm a Systemas and Computer Engineer, from Peru</p>
+<p align="left">My name is Gianfranco and I'm a Systems and Computer Engineer, from Peru</p>

 ###